arnav-pc/arnav-pc.github.io/README.md

   - Migrated the database from MySQL to Postgres, leading to improved performance and scalability.
   - Initiated leadership of a small engineering team, laying the groundwork for future team expansion and leadership responsibilities.

+  #### 20017 - 2019

+  - Implemented code business logic to create company and investor profiles that are the main landing pages for the platform.
+  - Added full text search functionality across privatecircle platform using Elasticsearch.
+  - Created a fuzzy matching algorithm along with an internal tool for mapping data from various data sources to our platforms entities.
+    Improved the algorithm using machine learning and ensemble of fuzzy algorithms that later grew to become an entity mastering process which is one of the core modules today.

+- ### Associate Data Scientist, Celebal Tech (2016 - 2017)

+  - Natural language query interface (primarily English) over SQL databases using various NLP techniques.
+  - Master Data Management Platform for Healthcare and Life Sciences organizations.
+The platform included tools such as data validations, mastering rule application and aata stewardship mechanism.
+  - Number Plate Detection System using CNN on real-time video streaming data using Caffe and TensorRT
 ---

 ## Education: